Date : March 31, 2024

 Share on :

-India’s health biscuit market is full of opportunities, but the long-term winners will be brands that can continually innovate to meet customers’ evolving needs for flavour, format, function, and authenticity.
-The increased health awareness of healthy snacking habits is pushing the consumers to eat healthy biscuits.
-The young populace is highly influenced by the promotional activities of biscuits being healthy and full of natural and healthy ingredients.
-The rising sports activities and desire to stay fit further bolsters demand for these biscuits.
-Indian biscuit brands have gradually introduced a range of healthier options over the years to meet customers' rising health awareness.
-The industry’s first major response to this was to promote higher fibre intake with the introduction of digestive biscuits.
-This addressed concerns regarding digestive health as well as encouraging consumers to consider their cholesterol and blood sugar.
-The next stage of product development was around multi and wholegrain as rising worries over cardiovascular diseases came to the fore.
-More recently, oat biscuits have become a key area of product development with an awareness of the grain’s benefits being fuelled by the growing popularity of breakfast oats.
+India’s health biscuit market is full of opportunities, but the long-term winners will be brands that can continuously innovate to meet consumers’ evolving needs for flavor, format, function, and authenticity.
+The increasing awareness of healthy snacking habits is pushing consumers toward healthier biscuits.
+Young consumers, highly influenced by promotional activities emphasizing natural and nutritious ingredients, are driving demand.
+Rising sports activities and the growing desire to stay fit further boost the market.
+Over the years, Indian biscuit brands have responded to these trends by introducing a range of healthier options.
+The industry’s first major shift focused on promoting higher fiber intake through digestive biscuits, addressing concerns about digestive health, cholesterol, and blood sugar.
+The next wave of development introduced multi-grain and whole-grain biscuits, responding to concerns about cardiovascular health.
+More recently, oat biscuits have gained prominence as awareness of the grain’s benefits has grown, fueled by the increasing popularity of breakfast oats.

-Major companies operating in the biscuit market of India are ITC Limited, Britannia Industries Limited, Mondelez India Foods Private Limited, Parle Products Private Limited, Surya Food & Agro Limited, Ravi Foods Private Limited, Unibic Foods India Private Limited, Anmol Industries Limited, Mrs. Bectors Food Specialities Limited and United Biscuits Private Limited.
+Major companies operating in India's biscuit market include ITC Limited, Britannia Industries Limited, Mondelez India Foods Private Limited, Parle Products Private Limited, Surya Food & Agro Limited, Ravi Foods Private Limited, Unibic Foods India Private Limited, Anmol Industries Limited, Mrs. Bectors Food Specialities Limited, and United Biscuits Private Limited.

 Bonafide Logo